bnchdrff/flickrfeed/README.md

 The token looks like this:

         [flickrfeed:usertag:95221224@N04:rundunainrouge]
+        [flickrfeed:set:72157627163178559]

 The user ID part can be the Flickr NSID or the display name.
 The tag part can have one or many comma-separated tags.
-Both are mandatory.
+If there are no tags, the most recent user photos will be grabbed.
+For sets, provide the photoset ID.

 The output is themed by flickrfeed.tpl.php.